Discover the Culinary Delights of Southwest France

 Ask your hosts for info on local evening markets and special one-off evening foodie events.

-- Confit de canard - Slow-cooked duck leg, tender and rich
+- Confit de canard - Slow-cooked duck leg

 - Pommes Sarladaises - Potatoes roasted in duck fat with garlic and parsley

-- Salad Périgourdine - Salad with walnuts, duck gizzards, and duck breast
+- Salade Périgourdine - Salad with walnuts and duck gizzards

-- The Black Truffle of Périgord - Fresh season: late November through February.
-Look for truffle menus at restaurants during this period.
+- The Black Truffle of Périgord: Fresh from late November through February - look for Sauce Périgueux (truffle sauce) on menus

 - Cabécou - Small, round, flat goat's cheese

-- Trappe d'Echourgnac - Hard cheese with smoky flavour and walnut liqueur
+- Trappe d'Echourgnac - Hard cheese with smoky flavour and added walnut liqueur

-- Canelés - Small domed cakes with caramelised exterior
+- Canelés - Small domed cakes made from batter and glazed

 - Gâteau de Roi - Flaky pie with almond paste